April 20 – April 29, 2018.

-This tour is a 8 night/8 day bike ride along the complete length of the Natchez Trace, with side trips into Linden, MS and, on the spring event, a tour of Vicksburg, MS. In addition we will be stopping at many sites just off of the Trace to explore and have picnic lunches daily.
-Those that complete the tour entirely by bicycle, will have ridden approximately 500 miles by the end of the tour.
+This tour is a 8 night/8 day bike ride along the complete length of the Natchez Trace, with side trips into Linden, MS and a tour of Vicksburg, MS. In addition we will be stopping at many sites just off of the Trace to explore and have picnic lunches daily.
+Those that complete the tour entirely by bicycle, will have ridden close to 500 miles by the end of the tour.
 Because of the relatively low mileage ridden each day (we average a metric century daily), it is not as daunting a trip as it sounds.
 And taking the van if you are having an “off ” day is another lovely way to see the Trace.